Degree Programs Admissions Site

 · Students must arrive in Academic Support (McGee Building, Room 102) to check-in 15-20 minutes before the test time.

-· All students testing in Academic Support must be prepared to show a photo ID before taking any test.
+· All students testing in Academic Support must show a photo ID before taking any test.